akvorado/akvorado/console/data/docs/02-configuration.md

 - `asns` maps AS number to names (overriding the builtin ones)
 - `orchestrator-url` defines the URL of the orchestrator to be used by ClickHouse (autodetection when not specified)
+- `orchestrator-basic-auth` enables basic authentication to access the orchestrator URL.
+It takes two attributes: `username` and `password`.

 The `resolutions` setting contains a list of resolutions.
 Each resolution has two keys: `interval` and `ttl`.
 The first one is the